orbitalchicken/Roadmap/Postponed.md

         cinnamon-settings-users: Creating a user without password (stupid but nothing prevents it): impossible for that user to set one himself in Account Details.
         cinnamon-settings-users: In the “Users and Groups”, when on “Groups” tab, it could be great to have a way to see the members of a selected group and add new members to the group as well.
 Currently, we can only edit the group name…
-        backgrounds: get more brackgrounds (find a way to make it easy to install more backgrounds)
+        backgrounds: get more brackgrounds (find a way to make it easy to install more backgrounds) Is the speed (not acceleration) of the mouse pointer finally changable via the settings?
+This did not work for years now

     applets:
         menu: doesn't listen to menu changes outside /usr/share/applications? install shotwell for instance (uses /usr/share/menu)